-It was announced on the 28th that Orix Buffaloes outfielder Shuhei Fukuda (33) will retire at the end of this season.
-He contributed to the team's consecutive league championships in 2021 and 2022, mainly as leadoff hitter.
-He plans to leave baseball world for a while and take on a new challenge.
+Orix Buffaloes On the 28th, it was learned that Shuhei Fukuda outfielder (33) will retire from active duty at the end of this season.
+He contributed to back-to-back league championships in 2009 and 2010, mainly as the No. 1 hitter player.
+He plans to leave the baseball world and take on a new challenge.

 Fukuda, who left Orix Buffaloes at the end of this season, has decided to hang up his uniform.
-In October, he was informed that he would not be signing a contract for next season, and he strongly wished to continue playing in the NPB.
-He did not receive any official offers from other teams, so he has put an end to his eight-year professional baseball career.
+In October, he was informed that his contract would not be renewed for next season, and he strongly desired to continue playing in NPB.
+However, he did not receive any formal offers from other teams, and has decided to end his eight-year professional baseball career.

 "The fact that I didn't receive any offers from other teams means that the player named Shuhei Fukuda is not worthy.
 Of course, I feel frustrated, but I have to accept the reality," he said of his graceful decision to retire without extending his retirement beyond the new year.
 He was undoubtedly a memorable player.